What is Hygiene?

-Personal health and Hygiene means keeping the body clean, consumption of clean drinking water, washing fruits and vegetables before eating, washing one’s hand, etc. Public hygiene refers to discarding waste and excreta properly, that means, waste segregation and recycling, regular disinfection and maintenance of the city’s water reservoir.
-Quality of hygiene observed especially in the kitchens of homes and hotels is very important.
+Personal hygiene means keeping the body clean, consumption of clean drinking water, washing fruits and vegetables before eating, washing one’s hand, etc. Public hygiene refers to discarding waste and excreta properly, that means, waste segregation and recycling, regular disinfection and maintenance of the city’s water reservoir.
+Quality of hygiene in the kitchens is extremely important to prevent diseases.

 A country has to strive to educate more doctors so that medical need of every citizen is taken care of.
 The importance of cleanliness should be inculcated in every citizen and this will in turn show in the cleanliness of the places we live in.

 Sanitation is another very important aspect.
-Many of the common diseases mentioned earlier such as roundworms spread through the feces of infected people.
-By ensuring that people are not defecating out in the open, we can completely eliminate such diseases and even more severe ones such as the one caused by E. Coli.
+Many of the common diseases mentioned earlier such as roundworms spread through the faeces of infected people.
+By ensuring that people do not defecate in the open, we can completely eliminate such diseases and even more severe ones such as the one caused by E. Coli.

 The advancement in biology has given us answers to many questions, we are now able to identify the pathogen and treat an ailment accordingly.